ribatebalelo/Cybersecurity_ChatBot/README.md

 - How phishing emails work and what to look for
 - Spear phishing, smishing, and vishing explained
-- Urgency tactics attackers use
+- Urgency tactics attackers use (Anti-Phishing Working Group, 2023)
 - How to verify links and senders safely
 </details>